Trewaters/SifuTrewaters/practice/signIn_2018.md

+- 5/28/2018 Monday, It's a holiday.
+I slept in and it felt nice.
+Watched Solo movie!
+It was good but not the best star wars that I have seen.
+The falcon was not a disappointment. [ Day 8 of 30 ]
 - 5/27/2018 Sunday, Getting started today on the right foot! [ Day 7 of 30 ]
 - 5/26/2018 Saturday, Slow start to the day.
 I woke up early but I have been done other things instead of updating this page and completing my challenge.
 I must watch out for this behavior on the weekend.
 While I do my coffee I need to be also thinking of this.
 Pair up the two in my mind.
 This weekend I plan to finsh the book I am reading.
 I have to put in some real hours of the next few days to accomplish this. [ Day 6 of 30 ]
 - 5/25/2018 Friday, The Hans Solo story is out and I am jazzed!
 I can't wait to see it in theaters.
 Going into a long holiday this weekend.
 Summer solstice is happening in a month.
 So many things to be happy about. [ Day 5 of 30 ]